Meowmerry/meowmerry/README.md

 🔭
 🌱 I’m currently learning to be a software developer and new languagues.

-I can speak Thai, Loas, English and a little spanish.
+I can speak Thai, Loas, English and a little Spanish.

 I love to learn and challenge myself.